Pieloth/ASUS-G713PV-fix/README.md

    A laptop reboot is proposed at the end.

 > [!TIP]
 > Parameter /q or /quiet can be passed on command line.
-In this case, the "Hit enter to continue" will not be shown, but you can review at the end all actions performed by script in the window.
+In this case, the "Hit enter to continue" will not be shown, but all actions performed by script you can reviewed in the opened terminal window.
 >
 > In this case, reboot at the end will no be proposed
 ## Known issues - To be digged further